 With every new profile, photo or comment we post, we add to a trail of information about ourselves which stays online.
 This has been called a ‘digital footprint’.

 People who know us, and people who don’t, can see our digital footprints and learn more about us.

 Our digital footprints can show us in our most positive moments – but sometimes they might reflect thoughts or experiences that we later wish had been kept private.

 Some celebrities have been criticised for making offensive comments on social media - even when they were posted years before they became famous.

-It can be really hard to keep on top of all the things we post online but taking a moment to think before you post helps prevent silly mistakes.
-Ask yourself:
+It can be really hard to keep on top of all the things we post online.
+Taking a moment before posting to consider a few of the things mentioned in the list below could help.

-When you share something online, you can lose control of it.
-Even if you delete a photo or post you can’t be sure it hasn’t been copied or downloaded by someone else.
-Think about how many people you’re sharing with and whether they will take care of what you share.
-Don’t forget it’s easy for other people to copy what you share online, change it and share it without you knowing.
+When you share something online, who can see it?
+Think about who you’re sharing with and whether they’ll take care of what you share.
+Don’t forget it’s easy for other people to copy what you share, change it and pass it on without you knowing.

 Am I giving away too much?